Package com.senzing.sdk

 instance is typically obtained from an

-instance via the SzEnvironment.getConfig()
+instance via one of the following methods:

-// How to obtain an SzConfig instance
+// How to create an SzConfig instance representing the template configuration

 try {